The

 on Literature

 A decaying log and a baby's hand would seem to have little in common, other than their ordinariness.
-How can such mundane objects wield the power to transfix a mind?
+How do such mundane objects wield the power to transfix a mind?
 Maybe the answer has to do with the type of mind.
-Normal adult minds typically don't react to commonplaces with concern, let alone intrigue.
-Most adults would consider a log along a path and a hand at the end of an arm eminently ignorable.
+Adult minds typically don't react to commonplaces with concern, let alone intrigue.
+Adults typically will treat a log on a path or a hand at the end of an arm with indifference.
 But a baby hasn't yet endured the lessons of socialization.
-Its mind hasn't been conditioned to ignore anything.
+Its mind hasn't been conditioned to ignore anything; therefore, everything is novel.

-Starting at birth, a brain is subjected to conditioning agents that range from the physical environment (which in the industrialized world might include electric sockets, hot stoves, and steep stairs), to parents, teachers, and coaches (spankings, grades, benchings and high-fives), along with mates, employers, mass media and countless cultural totems and taboos.
-The lessons of the environment and the norms of the tribe—instilled through socialization, enculturation, and schooling—establish lifelong psychological habits.
-But what if the psychological result of all this conditioning could be suspended and consciousness returned to its natural, pre-conditioned state?
-What does experience feel like to raw mind?
+Starting at birth, a brain is subjected to conditioning agents that range from the physical environment (which in the industrialized world might include electric sockets, hot stoves, and steep stairs), to parents, teachers, and coaches (reprimands, grades and benchings), to romantic intimates, employers, mass media and various cultural totems and taboos.
+The lessons of the environment, including the norms of the tribe—instilled through socialization, enculturation, and schooling—shape psychological habits.
+But what if the result of all this conditioning could be suspended and consciousness returned to its natural, pre-conditioned state?
+How does raw mind experience the world?
 Unfiltered by sociocultural manners, the empirical world essentially would be remade; it would revert to William James' blooming buzzing confusion.

 — Swami